Skip Navigation Website Accessibility

 Public Works Department

 The Downs Public Works department is comprised of the village water plant and distribution system and the municipal sewer system.
-Public Works Superintendent Les Fitzwater is responsible for day-to-day operations of the water plant, as well as other water-related issues.
-He can be reached at 309-319-1010.
+Public Works Supervisor Jill Kasprzak is responsible for day-to-day operations of the water plant, as well as other water-related issues.
+She can be reached at 309-319-1010.
 The sewer system, which was constructed by Stark Excavating of Bloomington and Fischer Excavating of Freeport under the engineering management of Farnsworth Group, is also maintained by the village.
-The sewer output will be treated by the Bloomington-Normal Water Reclamation District (BNWRD).
+The sewer output is treated by the Bloomington-Normal Water Reclamation District (BNWRD).

 Boil Order Frequently Asked Questions